 Immediate reenlistment information must be reported in a timely manner because it is a basis for many long-term budgetary and manpower decisions.
 RETAIN is the sole source for reenlistment and extension transactions.
-RETAIN will generate 4115 reenlistment and 4140 extension transactions, upon Career Counselor confirmation of the reenlistment and extension action on RETAIN.
-Confirmations on RETAIN will be completed as prescribed by HRC.
-Accordingly, each Career Counselor or retention office will-
+RETAIN will generate 4115 reenlistment and 4140 extension transactions, upon Career Counselor confirmation of the reenlistment and extension a.

-a.
 Establish and maintain a unit log of completed reenlistments and extensions, to include referrals to United States Military Academy Preparatory School (USMAPS) and Reserve Officers' Training Corps (ROTC) Green to Gold Program, complete with a RETAIN report.

-- b.
-At the discretion of the ACOM, ASCC, or DRU, subordinate commands may be required to submit documents, primarily for RETAIN report reconciliation, to show that reenlistments have been confirmed in RETAIN. - c.
+b.
+At the discretion of the ACOM, ASCC, or DRU, subordinate commands may be required to submit documents, primarily for RETAIN report reconciliation, to show that reenlistments have been confirmed in RETAIN.

+c.
 Ensure that FAO personnel are immediately advised of all reenlistments.
-This action is needed to ensure completion of all required personnel actions in a timely manner. - d.
-The ACOMs, ASCCs, and DRUs will include RETAIN confirmation as an item to be checked during SAVs. - e.
+This action is needed to ensure completion of all required personnel actions in a timelymanner.

+d.
+The ACOMs, ASCCs, and DRUs will include RETAIN confirmation as an item to be checked during SAVs.

+e.
 The HRC, Retention and Reclassification Branch will immediately correct all erroneous reenlistment and extension confirmations on RETAIN.